About the creation of a new La Bayadère

 Choreographic adaptations

 The new setting does necessitate some changes to the choreography.
-Rachel Beaujean says, “The biggest change will be at the beginning of the ballet, where the characters have sometimes become so different that the movements no longer fit their personalities.
-That corrupt merchant, for example, doesn’t move in the same way as the original High Brahmin.
+Rachel Beaujean says, “The characters are sometimes so different that the movements no longer match their personalities.
+The Dutch Colonel, for example, doesn’t move in the same way as the original Rajah.
 In creating new steps, I’m guided by the libretto, and I try to let the movements really tell the story.
 In any case, I won’t need to change anything to the white act: the ‘Kingdom of the Shades’.
 That’s been handed down from dancer to dancer for generations and is still pretty much intact.
 I’m sure that today’s audiences will be enthralled by this scene as well.”

 Co-directors La Bayadère

-Dr. Priya Srinivasan, dancer, choreographer, dance historian and artistic director of artists’ platform Sangam (Australia).
+Dr. Priya Srinivasan, dancer, choreographer, dance historian and artistic director of Sangam (Australia).

 Kalpana Raghuraman, dancer, choreographer, anthropologist, artistic director of Kalpanarts and Creative Associate with Dutch National Ballet.